Pressure's Looking Good So Far: Plot

 Asher (Nathan Fielder) meets with the reporter, Monica Perez, to disclose information on the Whistling River casino, but she is not convinced it is enough for a story.
 He visits the casino in a failed attempt to access the cameras that might help him expose the casino's corruption.
-Later, Asher and Whitney take their friend Cara (Nizhonniya Luxi Austin), a Pueblo artist, out to dinner in order to ask her to be a consultant on their show, but Whitney stops Nathan from pitching it even though it was her idea.
+Later, Asher and Whitney take their friend Cara (Nizhonniya Luxi Austin), a Pueblo artist, out to dinner in order to ask her to be a consultant on their show, but Whitney stops Asher from pitching it even though it was her idea.
 Cara cuts the meal short due to a "work emergency" and Whitney (Emma Stone) tells Asher that she is pregnant, much to his delight.

 Dougie (Benny Safdie) goes on a date with Laura (Adrianne Chalepah), telling her that he failed a breathalyzer test after being in a car accident in which his wife was killed.
 Despite his involvement as a driver, Dougie claims he is not responsible.
 He drives Laura home, where he confides that he often thinks about leaving the state as he is not certain of the pilot's prospects.
 He then uses a breathalyzer to test his blood alcohol content, which is 0.02 decimal over the limit.
 He pulls the car over and he and Laura walk the rest of the way home.

 Asher goes to the casino again in an attempt to get access to footage.
 However, it does not go as planned, so Asher improvises by showing a viral video to his friend and former co-worker Bill (David DeLao).
 When Bill does not leave his office, Asher decides to spill Gatorade over the carpet and himself, forcing Bill to leave for some towels.
 After he leaves, Asher covertly downloads footage from Bill's computer.
 As Asher is leaving, he runs into Dougie, who is gambling.

 Asher and Whitney visit Cara's art gallery in Picuris Pueblo.
 Whitney is confused by Cara's performance piece, wherein Cara gives her turkey slices and screams without explanation when she eats them.
 Asher and Whitney then go to the doctor for an ultrasound.
 However, the doctor informs them that Whitney actually has an ectopic pregnancy and will have to undergo a procedure to end the pregnancy.